MHRA Statement: Impact of the EU Commission’s MDR Extension in the UK

 The MHRA also intends to introduce an International Reliance process, allowing companies to leverage their FDA clearance, Health Canada license, EU certification, and Australia certification, for qualifying devices.

-Device Classification in Great Britain versus the EU
+Device Classification Differences: Great Britain vs EU

 This may allow companies to market faster in Great Britain under UKCA marking, while they work on their EU CE Marking certification.

-Devices that have been UKCA marked under the current legislation, will be granted a transition period before they must comply with the upcoming, more stringent, regulation.
-Currently, the expected transition period is:
+Devices that have been UKCA marked under the current legislation will be granted a transition period before they must comply with the upcoming, more stringent, UKCA regulation.

 The caveats are: